-Because Lafayette is a residential college, students are required and expected to live in College housing for the entirety of their undergraduate experience.
-Fewer than 15% of Lafayette College students live off-campus.
-Most off-campus students are seniors who reside in College-Owned Off-Campus houses or apartments.
-Each year the College permits a small number of Eligible rising seniors to be Released from their Housing Contract to secure Private Off-Campus housing (housing not owned by/affiliated with the College) for the upcoming year.
-Unless a student receives a written “Release” from the College, they are not authorized to secure private housing or a lease for an off-campus residence in place of their College Housing Contract.
+Because Lafayette is a residential college, students are expected and required to live in College housing for the entirety of their undergraduate experience.
+Each year the College permits a small number of eligible rising seniors to be ‘released’ from their Housing Contract to rent from a private landlord (Private Off-Campus/POC) for the upcoming year.

 The first week in February is the earliest students will be approved for Private off-campus release.